RamiFisher1992/rs-amazon/README.md

 ## Introduction

-This document provides an overview of the workflow employed to deliver our project solution.
+This document provides an overview of the workflow employed to deliver my project solution.
 It covers data preprocessing, exploratory data analysis, recommendation approaches, and the development of the application using Flask.

 ## Project Stages